A classic Tibetan formula traditionally used to calm the mind and encourage restful sleep

 Do you endure sleepless nights and mood swings throughout the day?
 Doctors of Tibetan Medicine have long used Bimala (Dza ti 20), also known as Vimala, to provide herbal support for these difficulties.

-If you experience insomnia, the inability to fall asleep, night waking, or simple restlessness, Bimala can provide you with relief.
-Bimala works equally well for nervousness, sadness, lack of concentration, and forgetfulness.
+If you experience insomnia, the inability to fall asleep, night waking, or simple restlessness, Bimala may provide you with relief.
+According to traditional Tibetan sources, Bimala works equally well for nervousness, sadness, lack of concentration, and forgetfulness.
 Often recommended for those on the spiritual path, meditators and people who are seeking a more calm and balanced mind, Bimala is widely used in Tibetan medicine.
 In general, Agar 35 and Bimala can be used to treat similar conditions.
-People who 'run cold' should use Bimala, as it is slightly warming, while those who tend toward the hot end of the spectrum may find Agar 35 more supportive.
+People who tend to 'run cold' should use Bimala, as it is slightly warming, while those who tend toward the hot end of the spectrum may find Agar 35 more supportive.

 This formula was developed by the great Indian Pandita (scholar) and Buddhist Dzogchen master Vimalamitra in the ninth century, whose works on Buddhist philosophy, meditation practice, medicine and alchemy are still studied and practiced today.

 The traditional uses of Bimala are described in Vimalamitra's 84,000 Healing Therapies: